BrokeStudio/rainbow-chat/README.md

 Now that the server is up, you can open your browser and visit http://127.0.0.1:8000 or http://localhost:8000.
 This will allow you to check if everything works correctly and to communicate with the NES later.

-UI is pretty straightforward, enter a user name, leave the port text field empty to use the default value (3000) or enter a new one if you changed it, and click on **Connect**.
+UI is pretty straightforward, enter a user name and click on **Connect**.

 Then at the bottom, in the message field, enter a message and press **ENTER** or click on **Send** to send the message.